 In a perfect world, the amount of LA and ALA in your dog’s diet is about the same … this is what would happen in nature.
 But conventionally raised animals are fed the same grain-rich Western diet that humans eat … and this changes the balance of omega fats.

-Whereas animals eating grasses would have an omega-6 to omega-3 ratio of 1:1 to 5:1, most dogs eating conventionally raised animals are eating a diet that’s 15:1 or even 30:1.
+Whereas animals eating grasses would have an omega-6 to omega-3 ratio of 1:1 to 5:1, most dogs eating conventionally raised animals are eating a diet that’s 15:1 or even 30:1 (AAFCO pet food standards allow a ratio of 30:1, which is worrisome).
 Left unchecked, this diet is very inflammatory.
 So we add omega-3 fats to the diet … usually as fish oil

 But it’s not that simple …